New quantum dot tech promises to dramatically enhance TV colour accuracy

 As previously discussed by HDTVTest’s Vincent Teoh, Micro RGB TVs from brands such as Samsung and Hisense offer some of the purest colour reproduction yet seen.
 But the new generation of perovskite quantum dots are said to deliver more than 95% of the Rec.2020 colour gamut when displaying HDR content.
 If that’s really true, it would mean they’re able to match the performance of RGB LED backlights.

-P-QD represents the third generation of quantum dots, and it’s believed that TCL may be one of the first companies to pioneer the technology.
+P-QD is said to represent the third generation of quantum dots, and it’s believed that TCL may be one of the first companies to pioneer the technology.
 It’s said to provide a dramatic improvement in colour accuracy over both first- and second-generation quantum dots.
 The technology was originally based on a material called cadmium, but it was later found to be dangerously toxic and has been banned in many countries.
 As a result, TV manufacturers switched to indium quantum dots, but these are less effective than cadmium, providing only around 75% coverage of the Rec.2020 colour palette.

 So there’s a lot of room for improvement, and if P-QD really does achieve greater than 95% coverage of the Rec.2020 gamut, it would surpass the capabilities of today’s best QD-OLED TVs, which can hit around 85%-90%, and Micro RGB, which is said to “approach” 95%.
 The effect would be absolutely noticeable and most likely a very impressive sight indeed.
 So it’s certainly something to look forward to.